 Stand-alone inverters operate from batteries and supply power independent of the electrical utility system.
-These inverters may also include a battery charger to operate from an independent ac source, such as a generator.
+These inverters may also include a battery charger to operate from an independent ac source, such as the electric utility or a generator.
 See Fig 69.